dimamik/torus/guides/semantic_search.md

   config :torus, Torus.Embeddings.OpenAI, token: System.get_env("OPEN_AI_API_KEY")
   ```

-By default, it uses the `sentence-transformers/all-MiniLM-L6-v2` model, but you can specify a different model by explicitly passing `model` in the configuration:
+By default, it uses the `sentence-transformers/all-MiniLM-L6-v2` model, but you can specify a different model by explicitly passing `model` in the configuration or when calling `Torus.to_vector/1` function via `model` option:

 ```elixir
 config :torus, Torus.Embeddings.OpenAI, model: "your/model"